IBM-Cloud/docs/services/appid/about.md

 * To add authentication to your mobile and web applications
 * To grant access to protected back-end resources and web apps
 * To protect Node.js and Swift applications that are hosted on {{site.data.keyword.Bluemix_notm}}
-* To store end user data, such as app preferences or information from their public social profiles
+* To store user data, such as app preferences or information from their public social profiles
 * To use stored data to build personalized app experiences
 * To protect resources for both authenticated and anonymous users